 - How to make sure your client isn't a money-launderer.

 Virtually all the law schools that run the LPC have a raft of interesting extracurricular opportunities on offer.
 For example, pro bono work is easy enough to come by and can range from getting involved in the school's legal clinic to undertaking projects with external organisations.

 The numbers game

-So, good news: in 2014/2015 the number of training contracts registered increased to 5,457, up 9% on the previous year.
+So, good news: the number of training contracts available has been on the up in recent years.
+In 2014/15 the number of traineeships registered grew by 9% and it jumped again in 2015/16 by 5% to 5,728.
+That's the highest number since the financial crisis, so we can all breath a sigh of relief that entry to the profession is not being squeezed as much as in the post-recession years.
 However, you have to remember that the LPC is literally valid for ever, so once you complete it you’ll also be competing for traineeships with law school grads from at least the last five years.
 And that means literally thousands of people.
 For example, 6,148 individuals successfully passed the LPC in 2009/10, but firms offered up just 4,874 juicy trainee roles that year.